TapeWerm/MCscripts/README.md

 # Description
-Minecraft Java Edition and Bedrock Dedicated Server systemd units and scripts for installation, backups, automatic updates, and posting logs to chat bots
+Minecraft Java Edition and Bedrock Dedicated Server systemd units and scripts for backups, automatic updates, and posting logs to chat bots

 **[mcbe_backup.sh](mcbe_backup.sh) also works with Docker**